digital-asset/daml/docs/source/daml/reference/choices.rst

 - ``postconsuming`` keyword.
 Optional.
 - Makes a choice post-consuming: the contract is archived after the body of the exercise is executed.
 - The contract can still be used in the body of the exercise.
-- Contracts created in the choice body are divulged only to their respective signatories and controllers and not to the observers of the contract on which the choice was exercised.
+- Only the controllers and signatories of the contract see all consequences of the action.
+If the choice archives the contract, other stakeholders merely see an archive action.
 - Can be thought as a non-consuming choice that implicitly archives the contract after the choice has been exercised

 Non-consuming choices